Last Updated on October 30, 2023

 Someone who is Lawful Good believes in discipline and their obligation to do the right thing.
 For them, the right thing includes the laws and traditions of their society.

-Lawful Good people consider those who are Neutral or Chaotic good as having their heart in the right place, even if they don’t agree with their methods.
-In particular, they consider Chaotic Good characters as irresponsible.
+Lawful Good people might consider those who are Neutral or Chaotic good as having their heart in the right place, even if they don’t agree with their methods.

 Someone who is Neutral Good believes in doing good for its own sake, regardless of what anyone else says on the matter.
 Such a person is difficult to motivate by authority; they will go against the laws of society if that is what is right.